MAIF/otoroshi/manual/next/docs/entities/data-exporters.md

 ### Elastic

 Sends events in batch to an Elasticsearch cluster.
-Can be used with the @ref[elastic analytics dashboard](./global-config.md#analytics-elastic-dashboard-datasource-read-).
+Can be used with the [elastic analytics dashboard](./global-config.md#analytics-elastic-dashboard-datasource-read-).

 | Property | Type | Description |
 |----------|------|-------------|